aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Combines another Workbook object.
-Currently, only cell data and cell style of the second Workbook object can be combined.
-Images, charts and other drawing objects are not supported.
+Merge Excel, ODS , CSV and other files to one file.

 **Parameters:**
 | Parameter | Type | Description |